Published January 1, 2020

-4 ways to level up your trend research with Conversation Clusters
+Level up your trend research with Conversation Clusters Talkwalker

 What are conversation clusters?

 Conversation Clusters is a user-friendly data visualization tool that helps you instantly uncover, understand and visualize the context around any topic at a glance.
-It enables you to find meaningful trends, patterns, content and connections for any topic, no matter the volume of results.
+As part of your social listening, it enables you to find meaningful trends, patterns, content, and connections for any topic, no matter the volume of results.

 At the same time, it eliminates all those hours spent on manual research.
 By analyzing millions of results from media, consumer and social data in under a minute, it maps hidden patterns within any conversation or topic so you can focus on what’s important.